lisamurphy788/Mario-Memory-game/README.md

  ### **Future Features**

- * Timer - A countdown timer would be a future feature i would recommend
+ * Timer - A countdown timer would be a future feature I would recommend
- * Sound - Some audio would add to the existing fuctionality and would make the game fun.
+ * Sound - Some audio would add to the existing functionality and would make the game fun.

  ## Main Technologies Used
 - [Github](https://github.com/) Used for hosting the project